microsoft/vcpkg/docs/users/registries.md

-Overlay ports and overlay triplets will be resolved in the order in which additional paths are specified, with the first match being selected for installation, and falling back to `/ports` if the port is not found in any of the additional paths.
+Overlay ports and overlay triplets will be resolved in the order in which additional paths are specified, with the first match being selected for installation, and falling back to `{vcpkg root}/ports` (or as specified by `--x-builtin-ports-root`) if the port is not found in any of the additional paths.

 If configured in multiple places, overlays will follow the following priority: